Integrative Counseling & Therapy, Santa Fe

 Kimberly Seelbrede, LCSW (505) 819-0591

-Santa Fe EMDR Therapist, Licensed Psychotherapist & Relationship Expert Kimberly Seelbrede, LCSW is a trauma-focused therapist and a women’s emotional health and relationship expert.
+EMDR Therapist, Licensed Psychotherapist & Relationship Expert Kimberly Seelbrede, LCSW is a trauma-focused therapist and a women’s emotional health and relationship expert.
 In addition to being a trauma-focused therapist, she specializes in couples therapy and individual counseling to help clients who feel “stuck” or need to resolve recent or longstanding trauma(s).
 Additionally, she focuses on helping clients with stress responses, anxiety, grief, loss, health, unhealthy patterns or habits, addictions, hormone and autoimmune concerns.
-She provides counseling in Santa Fe and Northern New Mexico, and online for her New York City clients.
+She provides counseling online for her New York City clients and is licensed in New Mexico and New York.
 Full Bio

 About Santa Fe Integrative Therapy Practice